jessemorris/better_launch/README.md

 ## Action immediacy
 In ROS2 launch, launch files create tasks that are then passed to an asynchronous event loop.
 This is the reason why e.g. checking for launch parameter values is so incredibly weird - they simply don't exist yet by the time you define the actions.
 In *better_launch* however, all actions are taken immediately: if you create a node, its process is started right away; if you include another *better_launch* launch file, its contents will be handled before the function returns.

-The only exception to this is adding ROS2 launch actions, like including regular ROS2 launch files.
+The only exception to this is adding ROS2 launch actions, e.g. including regular ROS2 launch files.
 Since these still rely on the ROS2 launch system, they need to be turned into asynchronous tasks and passed to the event loop.
 Usually a ROS2 `LaunchService` sub-process is started the first time a ROS2 action is passed to *better_launch*.
 From then on this process will handle all ROS2 actions asynchronously in the background.

-> While the output of the ROS2 launch service process (and its nodes) is captured and formatted by *better_launch* just like for all other nodes, these cannot be managed individually (e.g from the UI).
+> While the output of the ROS2 launch service process (and its nodes) is captured and formatted by *better_launch* just like for all other nodes, these will usually appear and behave as one single `launch_service` unit in the TUI (unless `manage_foreign_nodes` is true, see above).

 ## Lifecycle nodes